MarketingPipeline/Media-Card-Web-Component/README.md

 ## Contributing ![GitHub](https://img.shields.io/github/contributors/MarketingPipeline/Fork-Me.js)

-Want to improve this?
+Want to improve this project?
 Create a pull request with detailed changes / improvements!
 If approved you will be added to the list of contributors of this awesome project!

 See also the list of [contributors](https://github.com/MarketingPipeline/Markdown-Tag/graphs/contributors) who